Similarity Metrics for Vector Search

 The inner product should look familiar.
 It’s just the first ⅓ of the cosine calculation.
 Line those vectors up in your mind and go down the row, multiplying downward.
 Then, sum them up.
 This measures the straight line distance between you and the nearest dim sum.

 The inner product is like a cross between Euclidean distance and cosine similarity.
-When it comes to normalized datasets, it is the same as cosine similarity, so IP is suited for either large datasets or normalized or non-normalized datasets.
+When it comes to normalized datasets, it is the same as cosine similarity, so IP is suited for either normalized or non-normalized datasets.
 It is a faster option than cosine similarity, and it is a more flexible option.

 One thing to keep in mind with Inner Product is that it doesn’t follow the triangle inequality.
 Larger lengths (large magnitudes) are prioritized.
 This means we should be careful when using IP with Inverted File Index or a graph index like HNSW.